 –David Knox, Ph.D., Professor of Sociology, East Carolina University; Co-author with Susan Milstein, Human Sexuality: Making Informed Decisions (BVT, 2021)

 Has anything related to sex behavior changed in the past 25 years?
 The quick answer most would give is “of course”!
 How do we know?
 And has it changed in a sexually healthy way?
 The Sex Lives of College Students provides a unique look over time of what many of us wonder, given the media presentation of values and images.
 ‘Sex Lives’ is a HUGE “goldmine” in a very small package.
 Wonderful visuals, and presentation of data.
 Yes… ”data” that is fun to read and can be used with adults and youth alike to stimulate important conversations.

 The Sex Lives of College Students is a uniquely impressive and intriguing bird’s eye view into the world of young people.
-Dr. Caron’s findings – gathered from more than 25 years of research – will not only inform the work of college professors teaching human sexuality, but also serves as a blueprint for secondary education teachers and public health policy makers as they prepare their teaching and intervention priorities, as well as parents, as they prepare the conversations that are necessary and relevant.
+Dr. Caron’s findings – gathered from more than 30 years of research – will not only inform the work of college professors teaching human sexuality, but also serves as a blueprint for secondary education teachers and public health policy makers as they prepare their teaching priorities; as well as parents, as they prepare the conversations that are necessary and relevant.